How to Use a Bidet Attachment for an Existing Toilet

 What Is a Bidet Toilet Attachment?

-A bidet attachment, like the Bio Bidet SlimEdge, is a thin L-shaped metal mechanism that attaches to most toilets between the seat and toilet without the assistance of a professional plumber.
+A bidet attachment, like the SlimEdge, is a thin L-shaped metal mechanism that attaches to most toilets between the seat and toilet without the assistance of a professional plumber.
 Most bidet attachments are powered by water pressure and not electricity, making installation a cinch even for the most novice of DIYers.

 Many gravitate toward attachments because they’re more affordable than bidet toilets and bidet seats and because they easily attach to most existing toilets.